 Even if you have a Durable Power of Attorney, if it does not specifically authorize your agent to engage in Medicaid Planning, the agent may not be vested with the legal authority to undertake such planning and actions, even if you wanted them to do so.
 Thus it is critical to have a Durable Power of Attorney drafted by an experienced Medicaid Planning lawyer.

-As Orlando estate planning attorneys with decades of experience, the lawyers at Flammia Elder Law Firm can assist in preparing a comprehensive estate plan and DPOA that will ensure your affairs are handled according to your wishes, even in the event of incapacitation.
+As Orlando estate planning attorneys with decades of experience, the lawyers at Flammia Elder Law Firms can assist in preparing a comprehensive estate plan and DPOA that will ensure your affairs are handled according to your wishes, even in the event of incapacitation.
 We invite you to contact our firm to schedule a consultation to learn how we can help carry out your long-term goals.

 What Is a Florida Durable Power of Attorney?